ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab1.md

 ### Lab environment

-1. 3 RHEL 7.7 x86_64 systems running in IBM TechZone:
+1. Seven virtual machines running in IBM TechZone - six RHEL 7.7 x86_64 systems and one Windows desktop:

 	* dr1  - NFS client primary node	* dr2  - NFS client secondary node
 	* dr3  - NFS server
+	* mq-pot  -	Windows desktop for connecting to the RHEL machines
+	* rdqm1	-	not used	* rdqm2	-	not used	* rdqm3	-	not used

-	{% include note.html content="There are three additional VMs in the TechZone template which are not used; rdqm1, rdqm2, and rdqm3 can be ignored." %}
+	{% include note.html content="There are three VMs in the TechZone template which are not used for this lab; rdqm1, rdqm2, and rdqm3 can be ignored." %}

 1. Network interfaces: